CustomAP/dev-utils-vs-code-extension/README.md

 - **HTML Prettier:**
   Format and beautify HTML code with proper indentation and spacing, making it more readable and easier to maintain.

+- **HTML Entity Encoder:**
+  Convert special characters in text into HTML entities, ensuring proper display in web browsers and preventing issues with HTML rendering.

+- **HTML Entity Decoder:**
+  Convert HTML entities back into their corresponding characters, making the text more readable and restoring the original formatting.

 ## Why Use Dev Utilities?

 - **Productivity Boost:** Perform complex data transformations without leaving your code editor.